Agency under indefinite causality: operational eternalism in higher-order quantum theory: Indefinite causality

 They cannot be localized in time by any unitary transformation that respects the sequentiality of Bob's operations according to his local time arrow~\cite{wechs2024}.

+Research on indefinite causality in the operational approach has yielded a number of interesting results ranging from computational advantages of indefinite causality~\cite{Bavaresco2021,Brukner2014,Abbott2024,LoizeauAG}, experimental realizations of indefinite causal orders~\cite{Rozema_review,Goswami_review}, foundational aspects of multi-partite settings~\cite{baumeler16,augustin,augustin2}, to possible roads to quantum gravity~\cite{Zych_2019,Castro_Ruiz_2020}.
+This motivates the need to further explore its conceptual lessons.

-Operational primitives no longer map to spacetime events, severing the link between operational data and spacetime geometry.
-This phenomenon is different from Bell non-locality in time~\cite{LeggettGarg,Brukner_time,Fritz_2010}, as it exemplifies the breakdown of classical causality rather than Leggett-Garg-type entanglement.
+Research on indefinite causality has identified a fundamental tension between the view of a global Hilbert space and the sequentiality of locally causal accounts.
+That the operational primitives---inputs and outputs---no longer map to spacetime events severs the link between the operational approach and spacetime physics.
+This tension is different from Bell non-locality in time~\cite{LeggettGarg,Brukner_time,Fritz_2010}, as it exemplifies the breakdown of classical causality rather than Leggett-Garg-type entanglement.
 It is also unrelated to the temporally non-local states that arise in quantum mechanics due to gravity~\cite{Castro_Ruiz_2020} or the uncertainty relations of energy and time~\cite{Filk}.
-Temporal non-locality of the operational primitives emerges from a fundamental tension between the global Hilbert space and the sequentiality of locally causal accounts.

-However strange its philosophical ramifications may seem, research on indefinite causality in the operational approach has yielded a number of interesting results ranging from computational advantages of indefinite causality~\cite{Bavaresco2021,Brukner2014,Abbott2024,LoizeauAG}, experimental realizations of indefinite causal orders~\cite{Rozema_review,Goswami_review}, foundational aspects of multi-partite settings~\cite{baumeler16,augustin,augustin2}, or possible roads to quantum gravity~\cite{Zych_2019,Castro_Ruiz_2020}.
-This motivates the need to further explore its conceptual lessons.
+As we argue below, temporal non-locality of the operational primitives hints at the necessity to include a definition of agents within the theory, for it is no longer possible to consider them as metatheoretical entities.